 Resistance

-Resistance will increase your well… resistance to Poison and buff your physical and Fire Defense.
+Resistance will increase your resistance to Poison and buff your Physical and Fire Defense.
 That sure sounds great and all, but when you consider the ability to add or remove certain pieces or armor that will have the same effect, it makes putting souls into this category seem pretty useless to start.

-Once you have reached the final soft cap or hard cap in each of the categories, you need for your build, go ahead and start throwing your souls here.
+Once you have reached the final soft cap or hard cap in each of the categories you need for your build, go ahead and start throwing your souls here.
 Just my opinion, though.

 Intelligence

-Intelligence also adds damage to all weapons with intelligence scaling, so be sure to put more points beyond the weapons required to get the most out of it.
+Intelligence also adds damage to all weapons with intelligence scaling, so be sure to put more points beyond the weapons requirement to get the most out of it.
+Intelligence soft caps at levels 40 and 50.

 Faith

-Faith is one of the most underrated stat categories in the game because many players do not bother with it due to its confusing nature.
 You need to have a talisman equipped in the correct weapon slot and then cast a spell on either another weapon of choice or yourself, depending on the type of spell.
 The results can often make you unstoppable in certain situations.

 Faith works just like Intelligence in how it meets weapon requirements and increases Faith damage to weapons and the effectiveness of Faith spells.
+Faith soft caps at level 50.

 Humanity

-- Raise your ability to find better items and weapons in the game.
+1. Raise your ability to find better items and weapons in the game.

-- Raises your curse defense.
+3. Raises your Curse defense.

-- Increases damage to Humanity- scaled weapons.
+4. Increases damage to Humanity-scaled weapons.

 See what I mean?
 It is kind of a catch-all category or miscellaneous one.
 Depending on your build, some or all of these things may be enticing to you, but I personally never put much stock into it.